do-me/SemanticFinder/README.md

 ## Collaboration
 PRs welcome!

-## To Dos
+## To Dos (no priorization)
-- similarity score cutoff/threshold (easy)
+- [x] similarity score cutoff/threshold
-- add option for more highlights (e.g. all above certain score)
+- [x] add option for more highlights (e.g. all above certain score)
-- add stop button
+- [x] add stop button
+- [x] MaterialUI for input fields or proper labels
+- [x] create a demo without CDNs
+- [x] separate one html properly in html, js, css
+- [x] add npm installation
-- option for loading embeddings from file (WIP)
+- [ ] option for loading embeddings from file or generally allow sharing embeddings in some way
-- simplify chunking function so the original text can be loaded without issues (WIP)
+- [ ] simplify chunking function so the original text can be loaded without issues
-- cursor for jumping to highlighted sections (important for long texts), tbd with [scroll into view function in CodeMirror](https://codemirror.net/doc/manual.html#scrollIntoView)
-- MaterialUI for input fields or proper labels
-- integrate different color scales (quantile, precentile etc.)
+- [ ] improve the color range
+- [ ] rewrite the cosine similarity function in Rust, port to WASM and load as a module for possible speedup (experimental)
+- [ ] UI overhaul
-- polish code
+- [ ] polish code
-    - jQuery/vanilla JS mixed
+- [ ]   - jQuery/vanilla JS mixed
-    - clean up functions
+- [ ]   - clean up functions
-    - add more comments
+- [ ]   - add more comments
-- add possible use cases
+- [ ] add possible use cases
-- package as much as possible in one binary
-- create a demo without CDNs
+- [ ] package as a standalone application (maybe with custom model choice; to be downloaded once from HF hub, then saved locally)
-- possible integration as example in [transformers.js homepage](https://github.com/xenova/transformers.js/issues/84)
+- [ ] possible integration as example in [transformers.js homepage](https://github.com/xenova/transformers.js/issues/84)